whelanh/CachyInstall/README.md

 # CachyOS Enhanced Setup Script

 This repository contains an interactive shell script to help you set up and customize your CachyOS installation with optional components and manual intervention points.
 This set-up reflects my personal set-up.
-Once you've cloned (or forked) this repo, you can adjust for your preferences.
+Once you've cloned (or forked) this repo, you can adjust for your preferences. **In particular, anything in the install script that is downloading from ~/OneDrive will need to be changed or deleted by you.**

 ## Features